Make international travel easier and less stressful with these customs agents’ tips.

 Traveling with medication:

-Declare all medicine and similar products when entering the United States.
+Declare all medicine and similar products when entering the United States to customs agents.
 Prescription medications should be in their original containers with the doctor’s prescription printed on the container.
 If the medications or devices are not in their original containers, travelers must have a copy of the prescription or a letter from their doctor.
 It is advised that travelers carry no more than a 90-day supply of their medication.

 Traveling with pets: